John H. Harmanson: Biography

 He was admitted to the bar and practiced.

 He served as member of the State senate in 1844.

+Congress

 Harmanson won an 1845 special election as a Democrat and was reelected twice.
 He served in the Twenty-ninth, Thirtieth, and Thirty-first Congresses, December 1, 1845, until his death in New Orleans, Louisiana, October 24, 1850.

 He served as chairman of the Committee on Expenditures in the Post Office Department (Twenty-ninth Congress).

+Death and burial

-He was interred in Moreau Plantation Cemetery, Pointe Coupee Parish, Louisiana.
+He died on October 24, 1850, and was interred in Moreau Plantation Cemetery, Pointe Coupee Parish, Louisiana.